 - Missing teeth where dental implants or full-arch solutions are planned

 For major bleeding, loss of consciousness, or breathing problems after facial injury, go to the ER.
-For non-life-threatening but urgent dental infections or severe pain, contact a mouth dr in Walnut Creek CA or your dentist right away.
+For non-life-threatening but urgent dental infections or severe pain, contact a mouth doctor in Walnut Creek, CA, or your dentist right away.

-What a mouth dr (oral and maxillofacial surgeon) does
+What a mouth doctor (oral and maxillofacial surgeon) does

 Oral surgeons also provide sedation and anesthesia.
 Many offer local anesthesia, nitrous oxide, IV sedation, and work with board-certified anesthesiologists for safe care in more complex cases.
 Ask about anesthesia options before any surgical plan.